gibsonberg/dnd-bleakburgh/Campaigns/First Campaign/Sessions/2024-12-29 Best-Laid Plans.md

 	- The mafia member suggest Jim throw Friedrich under the bus to cover for a lost brick
 	- The dude tries to jump through the barred window for his exit
 - Slim Jim delivers the coke to Dr Jones.
 They get into a scuffle over the agreement of "two rows for the cat"
-	- Jones gets a few early hits, but Slim Jim heals and hits 4 time with Smite
+	- Jones gets a few early hits, but Slim Jim heals and hits 4 times with Smite
 	- Slim Jim instakills the fucker.
 He is painted across the walls.
 - Heist
 	- Jim & Fineas on team distraction, Lark/Creature/Pony on team infiltration